 2. Actions or approvals required, such as notes, conferences, readmission plans.

-H. Disabled Students; Special Provisions.
+H. Students with a Disability; Special Provisions.

 1. Procedures for consideration of whether there is a need for further assessment;

-2. Procedures for consideration of whether there is a need for a review of the adequacy of the current Individualized Education Program (IEP) of a disabled student who is removed from class or disciplined; and
+2. Procedures for consideration of whether there is a need for a review of the adequacy of the current Individualized Education Program (IEP) of a student with a disability who is removed from class or disciplined; and

 3. Any procedures determined appropriate for referring students in need of special education services to those services.